Murder of Hannah Foster: Investigation

 Foster's parents noticed that she had not come home at around 5 o'clock the next morning, and by 10:30 a.m. the local police were informed of her disappearance.
 Initial investigation focused on her prepaid mobile phone, which was still active, and police were able to trace its movements south using signal tower records.
 In Portsmouth, at a recycling centre, her phone and bag were found dumped in a bottle recycle bin.
 On 16 March, Foster's body was found dumped in bushes on Allington Lane, West End, just outside Southampton.
-A post-mortem examination revealed she had been raped and strangled but the semen found on her clothing could not be matched to anyone on the database.
+A post-mortem examination revealed she had been beaten, raped, and strangled but the semen found on her clothing could not be matched to anyone on the database.

 Investigators also traced her phone calls.
-Unknown to Kohli, while driving south along the M27, Foster secretly made a 999 call to emergency services around 11:00 p.m. in the hope they would realise she was in trouble.
-However, as there was no direct communication with the operator, and as the voices were indistinct, the call was treated as a probable misdial and forwarded to Silent Solutions, a 2minute-long recorded message telling people in need of assistance to dial 55.
+Unknown to Kohli, while being driven south along the M27, Foster secretly made a 999 call to emergency services around 11:00 p.m. in the hope they would realise she was in trouble.
+However, as there was no direct communication with the operator, and as the voices were indistinct, the call was treated as a probable misdial and forwarded to Silent Solutions, a 2-minute-long recorded message telling people in need of assistance to dial 55.
 Investigators then enhanced the recording, and were able to learn that Foster was in the back of a van being driven by a man with a south Asian accent.
 After identifying seven vans on CCTV footage that might fit the route taken, a public appeal for information was made by the parents on 26 March via Crimewatch.

 A supervisor at Hazlewood Foods identified Kohli, one of the company's drivers as a possible suspect.
 He had taken a van home that night, as he did not own his own vehicle, had a similar delivery route, had a fresh scratch on his face, and was unable to complete his shift the next day.
 Investigators, noting the same van on their shortlist, soon found blood and semen in the vehicle, and retraced its route in and around Southampton, the M27, Portsmouth, and the recycling centre.
 Now identified by investigators as the prime suspect, it was soon realised that Kohli had already travelled from Heathrow to Delhi on 18 March ostensibly to visit his comatose mother.
 Finding his house vacated, they also interviewed his wife and took a DNA sample from one of his two sons.
 Kohli's wife, a UK citizen, and his brother, a policeman in India, however, denied his involvement in the murder.